pymc-devs/pymc/sphinxdocs/tutorial.rst

 .. figure:: _images/spost.*
    :width: 800 px

-   Temporal series and histogram of the samples drawn for ``switchpoint``.
+   Temporal series, autocorrelation plot and histogram of the samples drawn for ``switchpoint``.

-The left-hand pane of this figure shows the temporal series of the samples from ``switchpoint``, while the right-hand pane shows a histogram of the trace.
+The upper left-hand pane of this figure shows the temporal series of the samples from ``switchpoint``, while below is an autocorrelation plot of the samples.
+The right-hand pane shows a histogram of the trace.
 The trace is useful for evaluating and diagnosing the algorithm's performance (see [Gelman_1996]_), while the histogram is useful for visualizing the posterior.

 For a non-graphical summary of the posterior, simply call ``M.stats()``.